TAG & Contract Criteria Plan Implementation Projects

 - Proposals must relate to the Upper Delaware River Management plan.

-All proposals must relate directly to and support the implementation of the Upper Delaware Management Plan, including the assistance of UDC member towns and townships to reach substantial conformance requirements with or in furtherance of the plan.
+All proposals must relate directly to and support the implementation of the Upper Delaware River Management Plan, including the assistance of UDC member towns and townships to reach substantial conformance requirements with or in furtherance of the plan.

 - Deadline for Agreements.